 Mesothelioma Deaths: New York State and New York City

-In New York state, more than 75 percent (1,674) of mesothelioma related deaths were caucasian men.
+In New York state, more than 75 percent (1,674) of mesothelioma related deaths were Caucasian men.
 However, mesothelioma cases have been seen in both men and women of all ethnicities.

 Why is New York such a deadly place in terms of asbestos exposure?
 The answer could be in the most prominent industries in the state during the 1900s: steel manufacturing, engine manufacturing, paper production, mining, and ship production.
-Some of the largest companies operating in New York then were the Lackawanna Steel Company, General Motors, Bethlehem, and the Brooklyn Navy Yard.
+Some of the largest companies operating in New York at the time were the Lackawanna Steel Company, General Motors, Bethlehem, and the Brooklyn Navy Yard.
 These high-risk companies employed hundreds of thousands of people who could have suffered exposure during the height of asbestos-filled products.